 Parameter Enter DELAY PARAMETERS

 & Data Type

 DelayOption Code Result

 Constant 0 Delay will affect the measurement task sequence.
+Processing will

-Processing will continue to take place as needed in the background.
-When this option is chosen, the Delay instruction must not be placed in a conditional statement.
+continue to take place as needed in the background.
+When this

+option is chosen, , the Delay instruction must not be placed in a

+conditional state ment.

 1 Delay will affect processing.
-Measurements will continue as called for by the task sequencer.
+Measurements will continue as called

+for by the task sequencer.
 Can be performed conditionally.

 2 Delay will affect SDM measurements.
-This option is used to insert a delay between successive accesses to an SDM device.
-Can be performed conditionally.
+This option is used to insert

+a delay between successive accesses to an SDM device.
+Can be

+performed conditionally.

-Delay The nun neric value for the time delay.
+Delay The numeric value for the time delay.

-Constant more value for the time delay.
+Constant

-Units The unit its for the delay.
+Units The units for the delay.

 Constant Alpha Numeric

 Code Code Units

 USEC 0 microseconds

 MSEC 1 milliseconds

 SEC 2 seconds

 MIN 3 minutes